 In June of 2009, Kristen was diagnosed with Cervical Cancer.
 She was a fighter to the end and fought a long strong battle never giving up hope.
 Kristen lost her battle in April 2011 and will be forever missed.
 In her memory and honor, her battle will continue through KristenzKure, a Non-Profit Organization which is dedicated to raising awareness of cervical cancer, HPV (human papillomavirus) and the importance of early detection.

 The KristenzKure foundation supports the women currently fighting cervical cancer, celebrating those who’ve won their battle and of course honoring the taken.
 KristenzKure’s goal is to raise awareness and to find a cure.

-Together We Can Make A Difference Cure Cervical Cancer!
+Together We Can Make A Difference to Cure Cervical Cancer

 Human Papillomavirus (HPV)-Associated Cancers